Mohhammadrezeyousefiha/Zookeper-Kafka-ElasticSearch_Fake_Data_generation/README.md

-# Kafka Producer and Consumer using docker and docker-compose example
+# Kafka Fake Data Producer and Elastic Consumer using docker and docker-compose example

 - Running the kafka and zookeeper on the docker container
 - Generating fake data and writing it on a kafka topic